 It’s not always the case that “one size fits all” when it comes to cruises in the Galapagos.
-There are distinct advantages for travellers that choose to explore the natural wonders of the enchanted isles aboard a multiple-guided ship.
+There are distinct advantages for travelers that choose to explore the natural wonders of the enchanted isles aboard a multiple-guided ship.
 The rules of the Galapagos National Park specify that ships need to have 1 guide for every 16 guests (or less) aboard.
 As it turns out, around three-quarters of cruise ships in the Galapagos are sized for exactly 16 guests.
 It means that individuals aboard these vessels have no choice but to explore the archipelago as a single group.

 In the case of Yacht Isabela II‘s multiple-guided ship, the presence of more than one guide allows guests to explore the islands in smaller-sized groups: around 11-12 guests per guide, on average.
 You will have the option to be part of a group based on interests (birding, for instance), language (English, Spanish, German, etc.), and activity difficulty.
-Continue reading to learn more about several important tips we offer on how to best choose your Galapagos tours!

 Find your best Galapagos tours by asking these questions:

 (Tip #1) Do I Have to do the exact same thing my travel mates are doing at all times while we’re in the Galapagos National Park?

 The Galapagos presents visitors with a variety of different options for exploring and having fun in the archipelago.
 In the case of land-based journeys, visitors have several scheduling options when it comes to activities that are available outside the park boundaries.
 Within the park boundaries, a licensed Naturalist Guide needs to be accompanying visitors.
 Partaking in a multi-guided expedition vessel and yacht

 gives guests the greatest flexibility when it comes to a tour of the Galapagos.